griffpotts/portfolio/README.md

 ![The Ronaldo of python](https://media-exp1.licdn.com/dms/image/C4E03AQHgMgA-Rj4w7A/profile-displayphoto-shrink_200_200/0/1610131774672?e=1615420800&v=beta&t=8FO_4x9ApItgqgFOTrCFh4sVmp_brsrrzWIpFH-i9tc)

-In this repository you will find different scripts I've written as well as information about them.
+My name is Griffin Potts, and in this repository you will find different scripts I've written as well as information about them.
 If you have any questions or would like to set up a call, please email me at

 <GriffPotts@gmail.com>